The css module#

 any tree structure to use with stylesheet rule selectors.

-This module is used by the theme
+This module is used by the theme module to provide

 syntax highlighting themes based on CSS files.